UofUEpiBio/defm/README.md

 ## Example 1: Four outcomes

 In this example, we will simulate a dataset that contains 1,000 individuals with four different outcomes.
-The outcomes, which are 0/1 vectors, will be modeled as Markov processes of order one.
+The outcomes, 0/1 vectors, will be modeled as Markov processes of order one.
 Future states of this 0/1 vector are a function of the previous point in time.
 The following lines simulate the baseline data:

 ``` r
 library(defm)